Globalization for Perturbative Quantization of Nonlinear Split AKSZ Sigma Models on Manifolds with Boundary: Dependence on choices

-\subsubsection{Changing the formal exponential map}
+\subsection{Changing the formal exponential map}

-We can also change the connection on the graded manifold $M$ used to construct the formal exponential map, this is described in sections \ref{app:change_of_phi} and \ref{app:formalexpo_graded}.
-From a multivector $Y$ on $M$ we can construct a functional
+We can also change the connection on the graded manifold $M$ used to construct the formal exponential map, which is described in Appendix \ref{app:change_of_phi} and \ref{app:formalexpo_graded}.
+From a multivector field $Y$ on $M$ we can construct a functional